Paracetamol: Pharmacodynamics

 The second mechanism centers on the paracetamol metabolite AM404.
 This metabolite has been detected in the brains of animals and cerebrospinal fluid of humans taking paracetamol.
-Apparently, it is formed in the brain from another paracetamol metabolite 4-aminophenol by action of fatty acid amide hydrolase.
+It is formed in the brain from another paracetamol metabolite 4-aminophenol by action of fatty acid amide hydrolase.
 AM404 is a weak agonist of cannabinoid receptors CB1 and CB2, an inhibitor of endocannabinoid transporter, and a potent activator of TRPV1 receptor.
-This and other research indicate that cannabinoid system and TRPV1 may play an important role in the analgesic effect of paracetamol.
+This and other research indicate that the endocannabinoid system and TRPV1 may play an important role in the analgesic effect of paracetamol.

+In 2018, Suemaru et al. found that, in mice, paracetamol exerts an anticonvulsant effect by activation of the TRPV1 receptors and a decrease in neuronal excitability by hyperpolarization of neurons.
+The exact mechanism of the anticonvulsant effect of paracetamol is not clear.
+According to Suemaru et al., acetaminophen and its active metabolite AM404 show a dose-dependent anticonvulsant activity against pentylenetetrazol-induced seizures in mice.

+In 2025, Maatuf et al. reported that AM404 is also produced by peripheral sensory neurons in vitro and blocks the action of pain-sensing Nav1.8 and 1.7 channels at nanomolar concentrations.
+AM404 injected into the hind paw of rats increase the pain threshold for the treated paw, but not the untreated paw, confirming the peripheral nature of this effect.
+It also lowers pain responses in a few other in vivo models when injected directly into the affected area.
+Other tested metabolites of paracetamol do not block pain-sensing sodium channels in vitro.